 Hazel received her RN from the Bryn Mawr School of Nursing in PA.
 She has had a long career in Emergency Nursing, but changed her specialty to diabetes after her son was diagnosed with type1.
 She taught at other facilities in SoCal and Hawaii, before joining the team at UCSF.

-Sherri Shafer received her BS in Nutrition and Dietetics from the University of California at Berkeley and is a Certified Diabetes Educator.
+Sherri Shafer received her BS in Nutrition and Dietetics from the University of California at Berkeley.

 Dr. Lisa Kroon teaches pharmacy classes at the University of California, San Francisco Diabetes Teaching Center workshops.